 - Alzheimer’s disease, a brain disease that causes abnormal changes that kill brain cells.

 - Blockages in blood vessels in the brain that limit blood flow to parts of the brain or trigger mini-strokes.
-These cause a type of vascular dementia known as multi-infarct dementia.
+These cause a type of vascular dementia.

 - Serious head injuries.

 - Sustained heavy drinking.

 People can have more than one type of dementia.
 For example, they can have Alzheimer’s and vascular dementia at the same time.
 These two types of dementia are most common in older adults.

 No cures exist for most types of dementia.
 However, some treatments can improve how you carry out your daily activities and your quality of life.

 Risks Related to Dementia